nomadgate/behind-the-scenes/content/17-01-2019/index.md

 gatsby new [your_directory] [url_of_starter]
 ```

-E.g. `gatsby new my_site https://github.com/gatsbyjs/gatsby-starter-hello-world` to use the Hello World starter.
+E.g. `zsh›gatsby new my_site https://github.com/gatsbyjs/gatsby-starter-hello-world` to use the Hello World starter.

 Inside my Gatsby directory (`cd nomadgate-v2`) I also ran `npm install gatsby-cli --save` to add Gatsby to the list of dependencies for the project.
 This is required for my host (Netlify) to build the site when pushed to production.